jadecobra/python_tdd_exercises/source/index.rst

 ----

 *********************************************************************************
-take the course with Jacob
+join a HATCH with Jacob
 *********************************************************************************

 If you would like to work with me.
 I teach this course everyday from Monday to Friday in groups of 5.
 You can :ref:`sign up for the 8-week course here<join a HATCH>`